-Scuola Materna is an Italian immersion Montessori program for children 3 years 8 months to under 6 years old (as of this September).
-Starting in January 2021, Scuola will also be licensed by the Ontario Ministry in order to enable enrollment for children as young as 2.5 years old who are toilette trained.
+Scuola Materna is an Italian immersion Montessori program for children 3 years 8 months to under 6 years old.
+Starting in September 2021, Scuola will also be licensed by the Ontario Ministry in order to enable enrollment for children as young as 2.5 years old who are toilette trained.

 Recognized by the Italian government as an authentic Italian preschool, the Scuola Materna at Leonardo Da Vinci is the only such program in Canada.
-Teachers are Montessori trained and have qualifications from Italian language institutions.
+The Directress is Montessori trained and has qualifications from Italian language institutions.
 Children immersed in the Italian language and culture at an early age benefit from a strong foundation in languages.
-Scuola Materna graduates are not only more fluent in Italian but are very well prepared for the Academy’s Early Elementary Montessori program.
+Scuola Materna graduates are not only more fluent in Italian but are very well prepared for the Academy’s Lower Elementary Montessori program.

 When the Leonardo Da Vinci Academy opened its Scuola Materna in 1991, the first in Canada, Agazzi was the inspiration and driving philosophy.
 Rosa Agazzi influenced the reform of Early Childhood Education in Italy when in 1896, along with her sister, she founded the first Scuola Materna preschool of Mompiano (Brescia).